Data Engineer

 • Providing expert operational support for our data pipelines, rapidly diagnosing and resolving critical issues to ensure the uninterrupted flow of high-availability data powering our daily trading activities.

-• Participating actively in team rotations, including on-call schedules, to provide essential coverage and maintain the resilience of our data systems outside of standard business hours.
+• Participating actively in team rotations, including on-call schedules, to provide essential coverage and maintain the resilience of our data systems of standard business hours.

-What we are looking for
+What we are looking for:

-• Familiarity with various technologies such as S3, Kafka, Airflow, Iceberg
+• Familiarity with various technologies such as S3, Kafka, Airflow, Iceberg.

 • A commitment to engineering excellence and pragmatic technology solutions.